Skip to main content

 const browser = await playwright.firefox.launch();

-// Connecting to Firefox via Browserless
+// Connecting to Firefox via Browserless and using a proxy

-const browser = await playwright.firefox.connect(`https://production-sfo.browserless.io/firefox/playwright?token=GOES_HERE`);
+const browser = await playwright.firefox.connect(`https://production-sfo.browserless.io/firefox/playwright?token=${TOKEN}&proxy=residential`);

 Via host and port (Chrome DevTools Protocol)